Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP more

 (Projections from the SportsLine model unless otherwise noted)

-Miami faces Ole Miss in the Fiesta Bowl on Thursday, and Toney has had a sensational freshman season.
-He's averaging 77.5 receiving yards over his last four games, which have all come away from home.
-SportsLine's advanced model projects Toney to lead the Hurricanes with 68 receiving yards.
+Miami faces Ole Miss in the Fiesta Bowl on Thursday, and Lacy has at least 87 rushing yards in each of his last four games.
+The sophomore leads all SEC players in rush attempts, so he'll get plenty of opportunities versus the Hurricanes.
+The model projects Lacy to eclipse 100 yards on the ground in the Fiesta Bowl.
 Select it at Betr:

 Oregon takes on Indiana in the Peach Bowl on Friday, and Whittington is averaging 69.1 rushing yards this season.
 Oregon's run offense is much more potent than the Alabama one that the Hoosiers saw in the CFP quarterfinals.
 Whittington averaged a healthy 5.4 yards per carry in his earlier matchup versus IU, and he should receive much more than the five rush attempts he had in that game.
 Click here to sign up for Betr Picks: